Carnival Elation Rooms to Avoid

 When was Carnival Elation Refurbished?

 Carnival Elation underwent a significant dry dock renovation from January 21 to February 10, 2023.
 Key updates include rebranding Spa Carnival to Cloud 9 Spa with new facilities, and this follows a 2020 dry dock that added popular Carnival venues such as Alchemy bar.
-The ship has had 10 dry dock renovations over its 25-year history, continually upgrading its features and spaces.

 Who is the Cruise Director on Carnival Elation?